wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
+= 3.6 (2010-09-12) =
+* CHANGE: Update of Colorbox library to version 1.3.9 which fixes lots of bugs.
+Most notably the "0 by 0" bug in Chrome.

 = 3.5 (2010-06-16) =
 * NEW: Ukrainian translation by <a href="http://www.politcult.com/">Yuri Kryzhanivskyi</a>
 * NEW: Italian translation by <a href="http://erkinson.altervista.org/">Erkinson</a>